Job Classification/Employee Reclassification

 The classification system compares jobs in terms of their relative contributions to the organization.
 The outcome of the analysis process results in the classification and allocation of a pay grade level to a position based on duties, job factors and the essential requirements of current and new positions.

-Professional & Scientific (P&S): Job category that is based on a point method evaluation system.
-P&S jobs are assigned to one of the twelve pay grades.
+Professional and Scientific (P&S): Job category that is based on a point method evaluation system.
+P&S jobs are assigned to one of the 12 pay grades.

 At-will: All employees holding positions with professional and scientific classification titles are covered by P&S policies except those whose administrative policy-making or other responsibilities make it inappropriate for them to be granted regular appointments under the professional and scientific policies.